jamesflorentino/nanoScrollerJS/README.md

 ![Fig 1.](https://github.com/jamesflorentino/nanoScrollerJS/raw/master/fig1.png)

 The plugin works by creating a scrollbar gadget (with pre-defined css for styling) and then subscribing the `.content`'s scroll events to it.
 Mouse press and drag events are also subscribed to the `.pane` and `.pane > .slider` to emulate the native scrollbar's mechanism.
 The system scrollbars are hidden from the viewport (Fig 1).
 By doing this, we still retain the natural scrolling experience provided by the OS.

-We are still working on doing a horizontal scrolling feature.
-If you're interested in contributing to the project, you are free to fork it and create a pull request.

 ### Development